Hub and spoke meetings

 Our traditional work

 The first bullet point describes the traditional work of meeting professionals.
 Our logistical designs control the environment that participants experience.
 They include flexible, support (plans B – Z) when the unexpected happens.
-In this arena we are in control through our careful planning, which includes resources for a wide range of contingencies.
+In this arena, we are in control through our careful planning, which includes resources for a wide range of contingencies.

 Giving up control where and when it’s not needed

 To satisfy the remaining bullet points, we have to give up control.
 Why?
 To give participants the freedom to satisfy their wants and needs!
-To do this, participants need the freedom to choose what they talk about, whom they talk to and connect with, when it suits them.
+To do this, participants need the freedom to choose what they talk about, and whom they talk to and connect with, when it suits them.
 Our job is to support these activities as much as possible by providing appropriate:

 • Structure [participant-driven and participation-rich formats and sessions]; and